← Back to blog

 1. In HyPer, there is a version vector that stores the pointer to the first undo log in the main table.
 In Umbra, the version vector is part of the buffer pool manager that is fetched along with the page.
 In BusTub, we store the link to the first undo log in the transaction manager.
 This turned out to be a bad design choice because we can never atomically insert the latest version into the version chain, and Avery will fix this in future semesters.

-2. The HyPer implementation uses a doubly-linked list so that it is easy to traverse back in the version chain and do garbage collection while running transactions.
-In BusTub, we use a singly-linked list in the version chain, to make it simpler to add things to the head of the chain.
+2. The HyPer implementation uses a doubly linked list so that it is easy to traverse backward through the version chain and perform garbage collection while transactions are running.
+In BusTub, we use a singly linked list for the version chain to make it simpler to add entries to the head.

 3. And because of the version chain linked list direction choice, we have to implement stop-the-world garbage collection instead of transaction-level garbage collection.

-4. We store exactly one undo log for a tuple in one transaction to avoid the complexity of having multiple undo logs of the same timestamp in the version chain when a transaction completes.
+4. We store exactly one undo log for a tuple in a single transaction to avoid the complexity of having multiple undo logs with the same timestamp in the version chain when a transaction completes.

-5. We do not garbage-collect index and table heap, which means that the index always grows in size and unused slots in the table heap will never be reused.
+5. We do not garbage-collect the index or table heap, which means that the index always grows and unused slots in the table heap are never reused.
 This also greatly simplifies the implementation.

 6. (Not shown in the figure) To simplify the serializable verification, we did not implement the precision locking algorithm.
 Instead, we simply have a write set and a read predicate set to do backward OCC verification.

-Things worked well and I spent half of my fall break working on the reference solution for the new project.
-At the end of the fall break, we had everything ready — version chain, indexes, aborts, serialization verification.
-And I spent another week on the writeup, and yet another week on designing the test cases.
-I broke my own implementations twice and spent some hours to fix them.
+Things worked well, and I spent half of my fall break working on the reference solution for the new project.
+By the end of the break, we had everything ready—version chains, indexes, aborts, and serializable verification.
+I spent another week on the write-up and yet another week designing the test cases.
+I broke my own implementation twice and spent some hours fixing it.

 Now It’s Meeting Time…

-At the first meeting on this project, I presented the project as 10 tasks, where I expect each of them to take students 2-3 hours to complete.
-Abi was like, NOOOOO YOU CAN NOT ASK STUDENTS TO IMPLEMENT HYPER.
-Yuchen was like, okay…, I partially understand the algorithm.
-Avery was like, THIS IS SO CLEVER but I have a few more questions.
+At the first meeting about this project, I presented it as 10 tasks, each of which I expected to take students 2–3 hours to complete.
+Abi was like, NOOOOO YOU CANNOT ASK STUDENTS TO IMPLEMENT HYPER.
+Yuchen was like, okay… I partially understand the algorithm.
+Avery was like, THIS IS SO CLEVER, but I have a few more questions.
 Andy was kind of, well, it’s exciting to have MVCC in the course project, but we need to cut down the workload.
-Jignesh then followed, this is exciting and I really want to have that… but you need to think about the students — if everything is hard, it will be a disaster; but if we have three things that students will be challenged on, like version chain maintenance, garbage collection, and index insertion concurrency, it will be good.
-Anyway, the course stuff felt like the whole thing was too hard for students to implement.
+Jignesh then followed: this is exciting, and I really want to have that… but you need to think about the students—if everything is hard, it will be a disaster; if we have three things that challenge students, such as version chain maintenance, garbage collection, and index insertion concurrency, it will be good.
+Anyway, the course staff felt that the whole thing was too hard for students to implement.

-The other day after the DB lab meeting, I pitched Wan with the new MVCC project I was working on.
-As a former CMU undergrad who took 15-445 (well, I did not take the course because I TAed in my first semester), Wan provided a good estimation of what a normal student would be if they worked on the project.
-In the end, the course staff agreed on an easy 80 points on the MVCC implementation and a hard 20 points on concurrency and index stuff, with an extra 20 points bonus on aborts and serializable verifications.
-I assume getting 100 points would be as hard as the previous B+ tree project.
+The other day, after the DB lab meeting, I pitched the new MVCC project to Wan.
+As a former CMU undergrad who took 15-445 (well, I did not take the course because I TAed in my first semester), Wan provided a good estimate of how a typical student would fare when working on the project.
+In the end, the course staff agreed on an easy 80 points for the MVCC implementation and a hard 20 points for concurrency and index work, with an extra 20 bonus points for aborts and serializable verification.
+I assumed that getting 100 points would be as hard as the previous B+ tree project.

-I also designed the project to have 2 leaderboard ranks: one for speed and the other for space utilization.
-Students can only get a full leaderboard bonus if their implementation is both fast and space-efficient.
-With multiple goals to optimize, and the goals are kind of mutually exclusive, students can learn the tradeoffs in designing a system.
+I also designed the project to have two leaderboard rankings: one for speed and the other for space utilization.
+Students can get the full leaderboard bonus only if their implementation is both fast and space-efficient.
+By optimizing for multiple, somewhat competing goals, students can learn about the tradeoffs involved in designing a system.

 Balancing the Difficulty

-So, we have talked about how we designed the point distribution to make it easy to get the first 80 points and hard to get the other points.
-Indeed, in this project, I also employed multiple ways to balance out the difficulty in each part of the project.
+So far, I have described how we designed the point distribution to make the first 80 points easy to earn and the remaining points difficult.
+I also employed multiple ways to balance the difficulty of each part of the project.

 workload distribution of the project